 What is the statute of limitations in Fort Pierce for a personal injury lawsuit?

 The time you have to file a Fort Pierce personal injury lawsuit depends on the type of accident that caused your injuries.
-Generally speaking, you have four years to file a personal injury lawsuit in Florida.
+Generally speaking, you have two years to file a personal injury lawsuit in Florida.
 But you should always contact a Fort Pierce personal injury attorney as soon after your accident as possible, as the period may be significantly shorter, such as if you sue the government.
 And any statute of limitations period tends to go by fast when you take into account your recovery, initial settlement negotiations, and investigation needed before filing your case in court.

 The insurance company wants a statement.
 What should I do?

 You can call the insurance company to file a claim, or you can let your attorney do it for you.
 Sometimes, the insurance company will call before you’ve even had a moment to think about filing a claim.
 If you talk to an insurance company before consulting with an attorney, you should only give your contact information, the type, location, and date of the accident.
 If the insurance company contacts you and you’ve retained an attorney to represent you, give your attorney’s contact information.
 Do not give the insurance company a statement without having your attorney review it.